Overview

 LuaVoice is the class-based primitive you define in code to declare a voice-enabled agent — its speech-to-text engine, text-to-speech engine, LLM, turn detection, and any voice-specific tools.

 For testing voice agents live or running automated voice tests, see the Voice Command.
-For the direct plugin route (when string descriptors aren’t enough), see Voice Plugins.
+For the direct plugin route (when string descriptors aren’t enough), see Plugin and Realtime Engines below.

 Persona is configured on the parent